Hurricanes vs. Panthers: Odds, total, moneyline - Stanley Cup Semifinals Game 2

 Hurricanes vs. Panthers Betting Trends

-- Carolina and its opponent have posted more than 5.5 goals in 45 of 94 games this season.
+- Florida has combined with its opponent to score more than 5.5 goals in 69 of 95 games this season.

-- The Hurricanes have won 60.0% of their games when they've been a moneyline favorite this season (15-10).
+- The Hurricanes are 15-10 this season when favored on the moneyline.

-- The Panthers have been made the underdog 14 times this season, and upset their opponent 10 times.
+- The Panthers have secured an upset victory in 10, or 71.4%, of the 14 games they have played while the underdog this season.

-- Florida is 8-2 when sportsbooks have listed them as underdogs of +130 or longer on the moneyline.
+- Florida has gone 8-2 when oddsmakers have listed them as underdogs of +130 or longer on the moneyline.

 Hurricanes Player Props